visioninhope/foundationallm/docs/setup-guides/agents/internal-context-agent.md

 ## Validating an internal context agent

 Once configured, the internal context agent can be validated using an API call to the [Core API](../exposed-apis/core-api.md) or via the [User Portal](../quickstart.md).

+> [!NOTE]
+> It can take up to 5 minutes for a new Internal Context agent to appear in the User Portal or be accessible for requests from the Core API.